 There have been many unexpected twists in the slasher canon; in fact, a shock reveal is pretty much a prerequisite for a sub-genre that relies so heavily on jump scares and gross-out shock factor.
 Most are lazy, uninspired and wholly predictable.
-Golden age slashers were typically ramshackle productions that lacked any kind of technical nous or creative aspiration, a glut of wannabe producers lining up to strike while the commercial iron was particularly hot.
+Golden age slashers were typically ramshackle productions that lacked any kind of technical nous or creative aspiration, a glut of wannabe producers lining up to strike while the commercial iron was searing.
 Even the very best were formulaic exercises in commercial chancery, but the most memorable found some way to distinguish themselves in the minds of a generation raised on a diet of fatal debauch and unprecedented cinematic violence.

 Some of those films smacked us in the face with left-field twists that were designed to set tongues wagging.
 Triggering the deluge of like-for-like productions, the original Friday the 13th pulled the proverbial rug out from under us by subverting expectation, swapping your typical stalk-and-slash villain for a vengeful mum in a knitted sweater.
 Arriving when the sub-genre was still very much in its infancy, the film relied on classic whodunnit suspense for the most part, but its legacy is all in the reveal.
 Years after Pamela had been replaced with indestructible killing machine Jason Voorhees, Friday the 13th Part V: A New Beginning introduced an imposter killer less than a year after Paramount promised to put the series to bed amid a critical and parental backlash.
 Looking back, guilty party Roy Burns is so obviously the killer, thanks in large part to two consecutive vengeful-eyed close-ups in as many seconds, but Paramount’s swerve was so underhanded you couldn’t see it coming as a killer identical to Jason clocked up the usual body count.

-Other entries, like Canadian slasher Happy Birthday to Me, relied less on underhanded commercial chicanery, more on gobsmacking absurdity to leave us scratching our heads, revealing the killer’s identity with a double twist that put Mission Impossible‘s face-swapping antics to shame (that movie is gloriously out there).
-Arguably the cleverest twist of all occurred in Fred Walton’s quasi-slasher April Fool’s Day, a film that ditched its entire final act in response to horror movie censorship, living up to its title by delivering the cinematic equivalent of a painstakingly orchestrated prank.
+Other entries, like Canadian slasher Happy Birthday to Me, relied less on underhanded commercial chicanery, more on gobsmacking absurdity to leave us scratching our heads, revealing the killer’s identity with a double twist that put Mission Impossible‘s face-swapping antics to shame (that movie is so gloriously out there).
+Arguably the cleverest twist of all occurred in Fred Walton’s quasi-slasher April Fool’s Day, a film that ditched its entire final act in response to horror movie censorship, living up to its title by delivering the cinematic equivalent of a painstakingly orchestrated practical joke.
 Not only were we fooled by the killer’s identity, there was no killer, or any real deaths for that matter.
 A slasher in which nobody dies!
 It was unheard of!

 With its Friday the 13th aesthetic and summer camp retreat, Sleepaway Camp is very much in the Sean Cunningham mode, and one look at the titles of its first two sequels tells you that Jason was very much the blueprint for the series going forward.
 1988‘s Sleepaway Camp II: Unhappy Campers and 1989‘s Sleepaway Camp III: Teenage Wasteland were as ludicrous and self-knowing as Friday’s post-Jason Lives entries, ramping up the slaughter and transforming the original film’s protagonist into a relentless pop culture killer.
-Neither of those sequels starred Felicia Rose, the infamous Angela Baker instead played by another cult favourite in Pamela Springsteen, and if that surname strikes you as familiar it’s because Pam is in fact the sister of iconic Born in the USA rocker Bruce, another interesting titbit unique to this obscure little franchise.
+Neither of those sequels starred Felicia Rose, the infamous Angela Baker instead played by yet another cult favourite in Pamela Springsteen, and if that surname strikes you as familiar it’s because Pam is in fact the sister of iconic Born in the USA rocker Bruce, another interesting titbit unique to this obscure little franchise.
 But even with that unlikely distinction, Springsteen doesn’t come close to Rose in terms of horror fandom.
 You know why?
 Because of THAT twist.

 Ironically, Rose auditioned for John Huston’s musical comedy drama Annie just prior to landing the lead in Robert Hiltzik’s cult slasher.
 Not only was Sleepaway Camp a wild departure from what she expected tonally, it cast her somewhat against the grain.
 It was rare for a thirteen year-old girl to land the lead in a sub-genre that relied so heavily on nudity and titillation.
 Unlike the majority of its contemporaries, the film uses a genuine cast of adolescent actors instead of the usual adults-playing-teenagers, so it’s understandably light in that department, but the film’s twist was still a daunting prospect for a child actor who would have to face friends and family following a scene so twisted it involved her switching bodies with a much older boy in order to achieve the desired visual effect.
 “It was definitely strange.
 But I thought it was an interesting twist,” Rose would say.
 “There was a mould made of my face and they put it on some college boy’s body.
 The poor guy had to get drunk so he could get through it… My whole class came to see [the film] with me opening night.
 I think they were probably stunned.
 I don’t remember anyone saying anything about it.
 They just seemed to think it was really cool.”

-It’s doubtful kids would react the same way in 2021.
+It’s unlikely that kids would react the same way in 2021.
 Such a reveal may have inspired humour and even playful disgust back in 1983 (though that final image left me frozen as a twentysomething on an otherwise uneventful late afternoon) but kids, and folk in general, are much more enlightened almost forty years later, particular when it comes to gender.
 The world will always be fearful enough to harbour bigots, but same sex marriages, bi-sexuality, cross-sexuality, transvestism and transgenderism invite open discourse in the 2020s.
 They’re not the dirty little secrets they once were, and certainly not subjects that are shoehorned-in to a low-budget movie solely for shock value.

 Sleepaway Camp wasn’t the first horror to broach such subjects in such a manner, it just pushed the envelope, particularly with its decision to use children.
 Fear of the unknown is a staple of horror, and back in the day the majority of people were genuinely terrified of anything that crossed gender boundaries.
 1960’s Psycho, a whimsical horror classic with an antagonist who dressed as his mother in order to live out his murderous, sexually motivated intentions, is perhaps the most famous movie to exploit such issues.
 During the movie’s finale, the otherwise introverted Norman Bates is locked in a padded cell for his psychosexual exploits.
 The fact that he also murdered six people seems almost secondary.